amirafshari/wow-fucntion/README.md

 recursive wow function with python

-We call this function the wow function due to its incredible rate of growth,
+We call this function the wow function due to its incredible rate of growth